-Our seventh and last myth of software security is about scale.
+Our seventh and last myth of software security best practices is about scale.
 Today’s application portfolios are often quite large—thousands of apps.
-Getting started back in the day meant identifying those apps that carried the most risk and focusing all of the attention on them.
+Getting started back in the day meant identifying those apps that carried the most risk and focusing all the attention on them.
 However, those days are over.

 Today it’s about securing the entire portfolio—the overall attack surface.
-No matter whether you’re working on a small project or a huge corporate application strategy, the key to reasonable risk management is to identify and keep track of risks over time as a software project unfolds.
+Whether you’re working on a small project or a huge corporate application strategy, the key to reasonable risk management is to identify and keep track of risks over time as a software project unfolds.

-Risk management is the mature way to think about information security due to the fact that it’s a careful balance between security and business functionality.
+Risk management is the mature way to think about information security because it’s a careful balance between security and business functionality.
 Too much security can ruin a good business proposition by bogging it down in a security swamp.
-Conversely, not enough security can lead to unacceptable levels of risk which can threaten the business itself.
+Conversely, not enough security can lead to unacceptable levels of risk, which can threaten the business itself.

 Like any executive, a CISO’s role is to make risk management decisions and then communicate those decisions to the executive team and the company.
 These decisions should be in alignment with the corporate culture, compliance and regulatory mandates, and the community standards of acceptable diligence.
 Not to mention that they must also be technically sound.

 Unfortunately, risk management can fail, and when it does, it really fails!
 Let’s discuss failure conditions involved with risk management and how to avoid them in the future.

 Security controls are kind of like clothing for software, shielding it from the harsh elements.
 Imagine that you have a large portfolio of “naked” software assets to protect.
 As most of us do, you have a limited budget to spend on clothes.
 Thus, the risk management problem is one of determining how many clothes, and which type, to pair with your software assets.